 What the Eleanor concept desperately needs is to protect itself through cooperation.
 Picture a committee which would review and qualify Eleanor builds as proper, privately constructed reproductions; there would be a sort of list of requirements your car would need to meet in order to be approved (for instance, a good body kit, the correct colors and rims, working side exhausts, etc.), you’d pay a fee which would include the review process cost, the registry entry and a certificate that would allow you to designate your build as “Eleanor” and that would be that.
 Throw in a club option with yearly meetups, activities and awards for different categories (most screen accurate cars, best mechanical restomods, etc.), a couple of charity drives and such and in no time, you’d have an engaged community which would fight tooth and nail for the rehabilitation of the Eleanor’s public image within the car community.
-Damn, something like that could even enforce the cornering of the kit market with official, correct, numbered kits for sale.
-None of this is challenging to go after, it just takes a mindset of letting go of the cent right now and wait a minute for the dollar.
+Damn, something like that could even enforce the cornering of the kits market with official, correct, numbered kits for sale.
+None of this is challenging to go after, it doesn’t require a particularly broad vision…it just takes a very simple mindset of letting go of the cent right now and wait a minute for the dollar later.

 The Defense Summary

 So why hasn’t Eleanor gotten a fair shake over the past two decades?
 Well, personally I’d summarize that it had to deal with bad options to begin with, followed by bad options as far as licensing and finally, bad options regarding the enforcement of licensing infringements.
-No matter how good looking and accomplished it is as a piece of automotive design – and goddamn it, it really, really is – everything else around it let it down and if there’s one thing the car community simply adores is to have something to absolutely whale on, and as far as movie/TV cars go, Eleanor has been that thing.
-You’ll never meet a deader horse.
+No matter how good looking and accomplished it is as a piece of automotive design – and it really, really is – everything else around it let it down and if there’s one thing the car community simply adores is to have something to absolutely whale on and as far as movie/TV cars go, Eleanor has been that thing.
+You’ll never meet a deader horse in your life.

 If you’re so inclined, currently you can think of Eleanor as sitting, metaphorically, on four slashed tires; the first cut came from being a remake’s car.
 As such, it was immediately perceived as not original long before it ever showed up on screen.
-Afterwards, it drew comparisons to something which truly wasn’t good at all, just seen through coke bottle thick nostalgia glasses; but because the remake was by a certain producer and with a certain actor, many people never even gave it or the car a fair chance.
+It drew comparisons to something which truly wasn’t good at all, just seen through coke bottle thick nostalgia glasses.

 The third slash has been repeatedly delivered by all the drama surrounding licensing.
-I do hope that’s over and done with now but then again I’m a history student so I’m always woeful of repeating patterns.
-Again, I’m genuinely wishing the best for Fusion and I’d love to give one of their recreations a try someday.
+I do hope that’s over and done with now but then again, I’m a history student so I’m always woeful of repeating patterns.
+But I’m genuinely wishing the best for Fusion and I’d love to give one of their recreations a try someday.

 And the fourth and final cut came from the car community at large, both the lovers and the haters.
 Some people made truly atrocious Eleanor “””tributes”””, some hideous lookalikes and folks just kind of grew up over the past 20 years looking at bad versions of something which is incredibly difficult to get right.
 As such, the original car(s) became unimportant as the trendy thing to do was simply say it’s all crap, right from the start.
 The name Eleanor became synonym with bad quality, cheap copies of something.
-If you go on any major classic car site right now with a classifieds page, you’ll find several Eleanorish things, not a single one of which will be right (screen accurate), no two will be alike and probably none will be any good.
+If you go on any major classic car site right now with a classifieds page, you’ll find several Eleanorish things, not a single one of which will be right (screen accurate), no two will be alike and probably way less than a handful of them will be any good.
 At all.
-Yet, in those descriptions, the words Eleanor clone or recreation or tribute will for sure be in there somewhere.
+And yet, in those descriptions, the words Eleanor clone or recreation or tribute will for sure be in there somewhere.

 Eleanor, the original concept of it, absolutely deserves an image rehabilitation but for that to be possible, some pretty substantial shifts would need to happen, actions only a group of real, dedicated car people with a true love for this particular creation would be able to plan out and accomplish and from what has gone down so far, I don’t think the trademark holders will ever let it progress in that direction.
 Don’t get me wrong, I’d gladly eat those words and would love to be proved wrong, truly.
-But I feel like I won’t.
-I’m however positive that people will continue to pay the 120, 150, 200 grand for the recreations and if they can afford it that’s great, they’ll end up with a well made product if they chose the right one.
+But I’m pretty sure I won’t.
+I’m however positive that people will continue to pay the 120, 150, 200 grand for the recreations and if they can afford it that’s okay, they’ll end up with a – hopefully – well made product if they chose the right one.
 But it’s likely that most of those kinds of builds will go to people who get another car for their collection because…well, they can easily pay for it and think it looks cool.
-Most diehard enthusiasts, the dudes who’ve been aching for an Eleanor lookalike for a couple of decades now, they’re probably priced out of that option and with the situation as is, they’ll likely no have another.
+Most diehard enthusiasts, the dudes who’ve been aching for an Eleanor lookalike for a couple of decades now, they’re probably priced out of that option and with the situation as is, they’ll likely not have another.